-It doesn’t seem like it gets better than the Amazon Prime card’s 5 percent cash back on Amazon purchases.
-However, you need to keep in mind that the Prime card is only available to Amazon Prime members, and membership costs $99.
+It doesn’t seem like it gets better than the Amazon Prime card’s 5% cash back on Amazon purchases.
+However, you need to keep in mind that the Prime card is only available to Amazon Prime members, and membership costs $119.

 Step 2.
-Stack your cash back rewards (Savings = 3 to 6 percent)
+Stack your cash back rewards (Savings = up to 10%)

-Along with the automatic 3 percent to 5 percent discount that you can get by using an Amazon rewards card (or other cash back card), there are several rewards portals that will give you an extra 3 to 6 percent cash back just by clicking through on the Amazon link from their portal and completing a purchase.
+Along with the automatic 3% to 5% discount that you can get by using an Amazon rewards card (or other cash back card), there are several rewards portals that will give you extra cash back (up to 10%) just by clicking through on the Amazon link from their portal and completing a purchase.

 |Site||Average rewards rate||Total rewards earnings (+ 5% from Amazon Prime card)|